acquia/acquia-sdk-php/README.md

 ### Saving Credentials

-The following example saves the configurations in the two clients one service builder (for Acquia Search) to JSON files in the specified directory.
+The following example saves the configurations in the two clients and one service builder (for Acquia Search) to JSON files in the specified directory.

 ```php
 use Acquia\Common\AcquiaServiceManager;